Ina-nk-lee/BrunchPlace/README.md

   - This application is a personal project to create a POS system for a brunch restaurant.

-  - This application consists of three parts.
+  - This application consists of four parts.
     - Order
         - It makes an order.
     - Pay
         - It pays the order.
     - Manage Menu
         - It adds an item to a menu, or remove one from a menu.
     - Records
         - It shows orders that are completed.

-  - How the application flows.
+### How the application flows.
 1. The user makes an order of items, as many as s/he wants.
 2. The user can check the ongoing order.
 3. The user pays for the ongoing order, or cancel it.
 4. The user can see the order history to check the if the order has been completed properly.

-  - Additional notes
-    - The user can add items to the menu.
-    - The user can remove items from the menu.

 ### Who will use it?
   - People who want to manage orders at restaurants